qouteall/qouteall-blog/blog/2025/Higher-Level Design Patterns.md

 - Async/await
 - Generator
 - React `Suspense`
 - Serializing saved execution state so that it can be saved to disk or sent via network.
-Example: Restate.
+Related: Restate.

 ### Don't always go too far on DSL